Varamil/grist-widget/Messages/README.md

 ![image](images/user_config.png)

 4. Add a new view of type *Custom* to your page by choosing as source the table that will contain your messages.
-5. Select the *Custom URL* widget and paste the following URL into the field:  https://varamil.github.io/grist-widget/Messages/index.html
+5. Select the *Custom URL* widget and paste the following URL into the field:  https://varamil.github.io/grist-widget/Messages/index.html then click on *Add a widget*
 6. In widget configuration (right pane), authorize widget access to your table
 7. For *MESSAGES* option, select the column that will contain your messages
 8. *(Optional)* select for the *USER* option the column containing the author of the changes